CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 \-**Winston Churchill**

 As you saw in the classroom sessions, implementing change is not easy; it requires courage and a willingness to both lead and listen, just as Churchill so astutely acknowledges.
-It requires humility and recognition that we don’t always know the answers, that’s why we must talk to our users ([Digital Services Playbook Play \#1](https://playbook.usds.gov/#play1)!) first and foremost and why we value validated learning over untested assumptions.
+It requires humility and recognition that we don’t always know the answers; that’s why we must talk to our users ([Digital Services Playbook Play \#1](https://playbook.usds.gov/#play1)!) first and foremost and why we value validated learning over untested assumptions.
 These tenets all apply when we approach conversations that we expect to be challenging—or perhaps even downright difficult.
 How do you make these conversations most productive?

-## Preparing for a Difficult Conversation
+## Preparing for a difficult conversation

-The first step in navigating difficult conversations and situations in general, is to prepare and strategize.
+The first step in navigating difficult conversations and situations in general is to prepare and strategize.
 Here are some techniques to help you prepare for a difficult conversation.

 ![A hand holding a piece of chalk is drawing a clock face with the hands at almost 12 o'clock on a dark blue chalkboard.
 Above the clock face, the words 'Time to Think' are written in large, yellow chalk letters](https://github.com/usds/ditap-curriculum-update/blob/ed7baf42f63b389dfef9792fcbab9b9a494ec387/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Module-5-Media/time%20to%20think.png?raw=true)

 **1\.
 Reframe**

-The first thing is to not think of it as a difficult conversation that you need to have, but rather frame your approach in a more positive way.
-Social psychologists have long explored the impact that labels have in influencing people’s behavior, from perpetuating stereotypes to even changing people’s fundamental self, concepts and identities.
-In this case, don’t label the conversation, or more importantly the person, as difficult.
+The first thing is not to think of it as a difficult conversation that you need to have, but rather to frame your approach in a more positive way.
+Social psychologists have long explored the impact that labels have in influencing people’s behavior, from perpetuating stereotypes to even changing people’s fundamental self-concepts and identities.
+In this case, don’t label the conversation, or more importantly, the person, as difficult.
 Instead, approach the conversation as though you’re having a constructive conversation about development.
 Think about your shared goals and the fact that you’re trying to produce better outcomes for you and the person you’re talking to.
 Leave the combative me vs. them mentality at home.

 ![A man wearing glasses, a dark suit, and a tie is seated at a desk, intently typing on a computer keyboard.](https://github.com/usds/ditap-curriculum-update/blob/ed7baf42f63b389dfef9792fcbab9b9a494ec387/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Module-5-Media/man%20at%20computer.png?raw=true)